 The last few weeks of your internship can give you the chance to add extra value to the experience.
 It’s during this final stretch that you may be able to transform a good internship into an excellent one.
 Remember our advice so this encounter can help you to lay solid foundations for your future career.

 Translated by Mildred Dauvin

-Follow Welcome to the Jungle on Facebook and subscribe to our newsletter to receive our best articles.
+Follow Welcome to the Jungle on Facebook, LinkedIn, and Instagram, and subscribe to our newsletter to get our latest articles every day!